-Master of Arts in Teaching ASL - Online Program
+Master of Arts in Teaching ASL - Online Program with Summer Sessions

 About the Program

 The Teaching American Sign Language (TASL) Program is a distance delivered master's degree with required onsite summer sessions which prepares instructors to teach American Sign Language (ASL) in a number of settings including secondary and post-secondary settings.
-The focus of this program is on pedagogical coursework as applicable to teaching ASL as a foreign or as a moden language, not learning or mastering ASL.
+The focus of this program is on pedagogical coursework as applicable to teaching ASL as a foreign or as a modern language, not learning or mastering ASL.
 Therefore, students must demonstrate ASL proficiency prior to acceptance into the program.

-This program starts in the summer and consists of 30 semester hours to be completed in five consecutive semesters and students will be expected to complete two teaching practica experiences, a portfolio, and a master's project as part of their graduation requirements.
+This program starts in the summer and consists of 30 semester hours to be completed in five consecutive semesters and students will be expected to complete two teaching practica expbleepereriences, a portfolio, and a master's project as part of their graduation requirements.

 Colorado Licensure with K-12 Endorsement in Teaching ASL